toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 ### Phone
 I run [GrapheneOS](https://grapheneos.org/features) on my Android.
-This allows me to sandbox, disable or uninstall apps rather than allowing super-privileged Google/ISP apps from doing whatever they wany on my personal device.
+This allows me to sandbox, disable or uninstall apps rather than allowing super-privileged Google/ISP apps from doing whatever they want on my personal device.
 By default, [Google Play apps are unpriviledged](https://grapheneos.org/features#sandboxed-google-play) and have to work within the sandbox model.
 GrapheneOS also allows you to restrict